alban-read/M1-MICRO-FORTH/README.md

     - It is possible to STEP through words.
 - Memory storage
     - The least powerful target system has 8GB of memory, and even if the OS uses 3/4 of that by itself, it leaves a vast range of memory for FORTH, given that unrestricted scenario, this implementation allocates as much memory as requested to words.
+- Word redefinition
+    - :: redefines an existing high level word, altering the behaviour of all words that use it in their definitions.

 ### Selfie
 ![Selfie](selfie.png)